status-im/nim-metrics/README.md

 fixes and make sure `nimble test` is still able to execute the entire test suite successfully.

+Code formatting is done using [nph](https://github.com/arnetheduck/nph).
+See [CI](./.github/workflows/ci.yml) for the correct version.

 ## License

 Licensed and distributed under either of